 3.)
 Place your tools in large plastic truck boxes.
 These 27-gallon boxes hold multiple tools and have thick plastic shells and lids.
 The lids’ design allows you to use a master lock to keep them secured.
 These boxes can provide an excellent and inexpensive option because their sheer weight makes them unattractive to thieves.

 4.)
-Store the tools in a toolbox that will prevent them from bouncing around in transport.
-If they are not properly stored, heavy tools can damage smaller ones through impact as a truck is in motion.
+Store them in a toolbox that will prevent them from bouncing around in transport.
+If they are not properly stored, heavy ones can damage smaller ones through impact as a truck is in motion.
 The toolbox should have a lock on it as well to help prevent theft when the box is left on the truck.
 Some toolboxes can also be permanently welded to the truck bed to prevent them from being removed.

 5.)
 Lock the storage box whenever you are not at the truck to prevent someone from opening it and stealing the tools.